The Healing Power of Nature – Taste of the Forest

 - boost the parasympathetic system (relaxation, calmness).

 Singing in the brain

-Bird singing has special strong effect on our mind.
-Imagine the thousands of years when humans and birds lived together.
+Bird singing has a special strong effect on our minds.
+Imagine thousands of years when humans and birds lived together.
 When there was a predator around, the birds became silent or flew away.
 That’s how we knew something dangerous was going on.
-On the contrary, when we hear bird singing our brain knows that we are safe.
-No wonder that bird singing has relaxing effect.
+On the contrary, when we hear a bird singing our brain knows that we are safe.
+No wonder that bird singing has a relaxing effect.

-However in spring it’s an another bird hullaballoo.
-Especially in the morning when the birds guard their territories, shout on intruders and attract females – that’s the most noisy time of the day.
+However, in spring it’s another bird hullaballoo.
+Especially in the morning when the birds guard their territories, shout on intruders and attract females – that’s the noisiest time of the day.
 Try to sleep with an open window at that time.
 You are awake at 4:30 in the morning and you won’t sleep anymore because everything chirps, pecks, chatters and jabbers…

 Visit this webpage and turn on all of the birds at once – that is what I hear at our place in April.

 Luckily, noises we hear in the forest (when we don’t want to sleep in the moment), are the noises that calm us down.
 Where there are birds, there are trees and bushes too.
 And green is calming too.
 Positive effect of bird singing according to this study last for couple of hours after leaving the forest.

 Our mind is overloaded with information from work and life.
 Besides that we constantly go through e-mails and social media, we solve unresolved problems and get into conflicts with people.
 Our mind has to go at full speed.
 And then, when we want to stop and relax, our mind is hutling downhill and doesn’t know how to stop.